Viscount Addison

 Viscount Addison, of Stallingborough in the County of Lincoln, is a title in the Peerage of the United Kingdom.
 It was created on 6 July 1945 for the physician and politician Christopher Addison, 1st Baron Addison.
 He had already been created Baron Addison, of Stallingborough in the County of Lincoln, on 22 May 1937, also in the Peerage of the United Kingdom.
 As of 2017 the titles are held by his grandson, the fourth Viscount, who succeeded his father in 1992 (who in his turn had succeeded his elder brother in 1976).

-The family seat is Churn Barn, near Oundle, Peterborough.
+The family seat is Churn Barn, near Oundle, Northamptonshire.